Chickery's Travels

 • Tweet

-Photo of 3 boys and 2 dogsTraveling with pets can be tricky, particularly if you have dogs that others perceive to be “aggressive.”
-In this article, I’ll share some information we’ve learned over the years about traveling with restricted breed dogs.
+Traveling with pets can be tricky, particularly if you have dogs that others perceive to be “aggressive.”
+In this article, I’ll share some information we’ve learned over the years about traveling with restricted-breed dogs.

-If your dogs aren’t restricted breeds, scroll on down to the “At the Campground” and “How to Keep Your Dogs Safe in the Car” paragraphs.
+If your dogs aren’t restricted breeds, scroll down to the “At the Campground” and “How to Keep Your Dogs Safe in the Car” paragraphs.
 They apply to all dog owners.

 We actually stumbled into full-time RV living three years ago because we were relocating to a new city with these beauties (the dogs, not the boys).
 This was for a fairly short-term work assignment of 18 months and we wanted to rent.
 We quickly learned that our pretty pooches, a Chow and Dutch Shepherd, were so-called “Aggressive” breeds.